TAX ATTORNEY ANDREW L. JONES

 Once you know this, you can stop your self-research and simply take a free consultation with US tax lawyer Andrew L. Jones to determine which of those categories applies to your entity or activity.

-Form 8865 Deadline and Form 8865 Statute of Limitations
+Form 8865 Deadline And Form 8865 Statute Of Limitations

 The Form 8865 is filed as an attachment to the US person’s annual income tax return.
 It is due, therefore, on April 15 (or, if properly extended, October 15) of the year following the reporting year.